Would you like to learn the secret to brilliant presenting?

 ‘In America right now, there are over 18 million people 65 years of age and older.
 Most of them are broke.
 They’re dependent on someone else for life’s necessities.’

-In the unlikely event that you were considering drifting off somewhere in your mind, Earl Nightingale presents a sobering thought you will want to stay awake for.
+Earl Nightingale presents a sobering thought I believe most people will want to stay awake for.

 Success is the woman who’s a wife and mother because she wanted to become a wife and mother and is doing a good job of it.